 The surest way of creating a low maintenance garden

-is to get rid of the lawn and borders and hard landscape the lot.
+Is to get rid of the lawn and borders and hard landscape the lot.

 A mix of paving, pebbles, decorative gravel or slate and wood, if properly designed and constructed, can be attractive, interesting and practical and above all low maintenance.
 Not for you?

 Not for me either!
-I like plants and low maintenance.
+I like both plants and low maintenance.
 So let's look at a few low maintenance garden plants, shrubs, trees and tips that will add interest and colour to a garden and at the same time keep gardening input to a minimum.

 Having easy to reach flower beds, maybe around the edge of a patio or along side pathways, planted with slow growing ground-cover plants, selected for colour over the four seasons will keep weeding to a minimum and provide colour throughout the year.